assaqqaf/ctrjs/README.md

 ## Output
  - A GitHub repository link for the project.
- - A link of deployed code on netlify.com

 ## Questions
 Additionally, please answer following questions:
-- What is the suggested AWS architecture to deploy this app? (use a diagram to illustrate your idea: https://aws.amazon.com/architecture/icons/).
+- What is the best way to build a list contain has > 1000 images?
-- What are the bottlenecks in suggested architecture if the app serving more than 50 million requests per day?

 ## Evaluation
 Evaluation will be based on those criteria: